 The Textbook Affordability Package (TAP) focuses on textbook accessibility and affordability for all students.
 Textbook fees are automatically built into tuition and fees at the time of registration.
 Students are opted into the program upon registration of classes.
-Those wishing to opt out must contact bookstore@clovis.edu or academic.advising@clovis.edu each semester for opt out information.
+Those wishing to opt out can do so within their Canvas course using the BibliU (Textbooks) page.
+Opting out of the TAP fee will opt students out for all classes.
 Students who do not opt out and do not pick up their textbooks will still be responsible for all TAP fees unless they drop courses before the 100% refund deadline as printed in the course schedule and posted on the web.
 Financial Aid can cover textbooks under TAP.
 Contact finaid@clovis.edu for more information.